zoomlogo/flax/wishlist.md

 - ’ each left
 - ‘ each right
 - ¨ quick map
-- map over permutations
+- ρ map over permutations
 - ⊸ map over prefixes
 - ? ternary if
 - ω while
 - ⍤ repeat
-- apply at
+- @ apply at
-- self arguments; monad as dyad using right argument
+- ˘ self arguments; monad as dyad using right argument
-- swap arguments; monad as dyad using left argument
+- ˜ swap arguments; monad as dyad using left argument
-- sort by
+- ` sort by
-- max by
+- ⌉ max by
-- min by
+- ⌋ min by
-- truthy indicies after applying
+- τ truthy indicies after applying
 - α all neighbours
 - υ apply to neighbours
-- filter keep
+- ⊥ filter keep
-- filter drop
+- ⊤ filter drop
 - ⁼ is equal after applying
 - β call this link with same arity
 - call next chain as nilad